vgstation-coders/vgstation13/.github/PULL_REQUEST_TEMPLATE.md

 Merging your own PRs is considered bad practice, as it generally means you bypass peer review, which is a core part of how we develop.

 It is also suggested that you hop into irc.rizon.net #vgstation to discuss your changes, or if you need help.

-Other considerations

-If you're working with PNG and/or DMI files, you might want to check out and install the `pre-commit` git hook found [here](tools/git-hooks).
-This will automatically run `optipng` (if you have it) on your added/modified files, shaving off some bytes here and there.
 -->